Frequently Asked Questions

 504

-• The currently active window must be the Cherry Studio client window to open the console;
+The currently active window must be the Cherry Studio client window to open the console;

-Conversation, translation, model check: completions
+Conversation, translation, model checks:completions

-Knowledge base creation: embeddings
+Knowledge base creation:embeddings

-Formulas not rendered / Formula rendering errors
+Formula not rendered / formula rendering error

 Delimiter usage

-Inline formulas
+Inline formula

-• Use double dollar signs: $$formula$$
+Use single dollar signs:

-1. Used a non-embedding model
+2. Used a non-embedding model

 Last updated